-Prereg: Qualified for ENG 100X.
+Prereq: Qualified for ENG 100X.
 Nurse Aide with one year work experience.
-Comments: Credit by exam is not an available option.

 Description: This course prepares the adult residential primary care givers to assist in the provision of occupational, physical, recreational, and diversional therapy and identifies the operator's role in fostering mental health and care of the mentally ill and the developmentally disabled resident.
 Su